 Why does that matter?
-It doesn't -- unless you're getting mad about them haggling when they've seen you do it too.
+It doesn't—unless you're getting mad about them haggling when they've seen you do it too.
 Your haggling isn't a problem.
 The double standard is.
-The dealers I know who gripe the most about hagglers are often the biggest sharks when they're shopping a sale.
+The dealers I know who gripe the most about hagglers are often the biggest sharks when they're shopping for a sale.

 Mark It Up So You Can Come Down